API Reference

 ) where {T<:AbstractFloat}

 Tell the study about the result of a trial.
 This is the proper way to complete a trial created with the ask function.
+For further information see the tell in the Optuna python documentation.

 Arguments